-Any animal that has bitten a person is required by law to be quarantined for a 10-day rabies observation period.
+Any animal that has bitten a person is required to be quarantined for a 10 day rabies observation period.
 Even if the animal is current with rabies vaccination, the animal must still be quarantined and observed.
 MACC determines if the quarantine will occur at the pet's home or at the shelter.
 The owner is responsible for paying for all fees incurred during quarantine at the shelter.

 What is Rabies?